 The rest of the cancer diet should avoid flaxseed oil and cottage cheese (or yogurt), since your dog will be getting sufficient amounts of such food items in the Budwig diet.

-Also add beneficial veggies and herbs (e.g. shiitake mushrooms, cauliflower, cabbage, red and yellow bell peppers, broccoli, carrots, brussel sprouts, garlic, parsley, ginger, fresh berries, etc.) You may also include some complex carbs like brown rice, barley, etc.
+Also add beneficial veggies and herbs (e.g. shiitake mushrooms, cauliflower, cabbage, red and yellow bell peppers, broccoli, carrots, brussel sprouts, turmeric, parsley, ginger, fresh berries, etc.) You may also include some complex carbs like brown rice, barley, etc.

 A dog with cancer will understandably lose his appetite, resulting in malnutrition.
 One simple way to stimulate his appetite is to warm his food up to around 100°F (about 38°C) to release the aromas in the food.
 Another way is to add a little bit of sea salt to the food.

 You may also want to add tasty and nutritious "toppings" to your dog's food to entice him to eat more.

-One way is to add some bone broth such as Only Natural Pet Human Grade Bone Broth to the dog's food - it's not only tasty, but adds a lot of nutrients to the diet.
-Check out this yummy broth:
+One way is to add some bone broth such as Only Natural Pet Human Grade Bone Broth to the dog's food.
+It's not only tasty, but adds a lot of nutrients to the diet.

 Natural supplements should form an integral part of a dog cancer diet.
 Specifically, you should give your dog the following supplements if your dog has cancer: